Graduateshotline

 Why Psychology?

-According to the US Department of Education, psychology is the fourth most common individual major overall, behind the business, health professions and related services, social sciences, and history.
-Furthermore, Psychology is not only growing in the field of education, but also in the field of jobs.
-Psychologists' jobs will rise by 19 percent between 2014 and 2024, according to the US Bureau of Labor Statistics (BLS).
-Psychiatrists, on the other hand, are expected to see a 15 percent increase in employment, while social workers will see a 12 percent increase.
+According to the U.S. Department of Education, psychology is the fourth most common individual primary, behind business, health professions and related services, social sciences, and history.
+Furthermore, psychology is growing not only in education but also in the field of jobs.
+Psychologists' jobs will rise by 19 percent between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+On the other hand, psychiatrists are expected to see a 15 percent increase in employment, while social workers will see a 12 percent increase.

-Psychology is one of the most popular majors in the Arts & Sciences as it is a budding field of interest that spans a significant amount of subtopics.
-As a result, there are thousands of schools that offer a graduate degree in psychology, along with a vast variety of subjects that students are free to choose from.
-Furthermore, the increasing popularity of the subject brings in a discourse in various fields, as they push forth a motion of accommodating Psychology in daily life for workers and students alike, making the subject a lucrative field for students of psychology and potential psychologists, alike.
+Psychology is one of the most popular majors in the Arts & Sciences, as it is a budding field of interest that spans many subtopics.
+As a result, thousands of schools offer a graduate degree in psychology and a wide variety of subjects that students are free to choose from.
+Furthermore, the increasing popularity of the subject brings in a discourse in various fields as they push forth a motion of accommodating psychology in daily life for workers and students alike, making the subject a lucrative field for psychology students and potential psychologists alike.

 What constitutes as Psychology?

-One needs to know the varieties of Psychological subjects in order determine a particular field of study within Psychology.
+One needs to know the varieties of Psychological subjects to determine a particular field of study within Psychology.
 The top majors in psychology include cognitive, behavioral, and clinical areas of expertise.
-Additionally, psychology has strong ties with corporates, hence developing a subject known as Organizational/Industrial Psychology.
+Additionally, psychology has strong ties with corporations, hence developing a subject known as Organizational/Industrial Psychology.
 Furthermore, subjects such as development & child psychology are focused on the psychological development of kids, from toddlers to adolescents, and the field of study of abnormal psychology focuses on psychological disorders and how to treat them.
-However, Abnormal Psychology is a subject that falls as a subcategory of Clinical Psychology, predominantly.
+However, abnormal psychology is a subject that predominantly falls under the subcategory of clinical psychology.

 Types of Psychology degrees: B.A./B.Sc./M.A./M.Sc./Ph.D./PsyD